css-materials/course-site/content/syllabus/web-scraping-web/index.md

 ## Overview

+* Identify multiple methods for obtaining data from the internet
+* Define web-scraping and Application Program Interface (API)
 * Define HTML and CSS selectors
 * Introduce the `rvest` package
 * Demonstrate how to extract information from HTML pages